TheSunHasGotHisHatOn/BlockTest/readme.txt

 Pages

 3. Reports
 a.
 In the root directory there is a "Test" folder.
 This contains the file RunTests.bat.
 This file runs the tests and outputs the results (in the format yyyymmddhhmmss.xml) to a Results folder in the same directory.
-It also creates a more human readable version of the report using ReportUnit which is saved in the same folder as yyyymmddhhmmss.html.
+It also creates a more human readable version of the report using ReportUnit which is saved in the same folder in the format yyyymmddhhmmss.html.

 b.
 Tech Debt
 * I was hoping to create a symlink named "latest" pointing to the lastest xml file, however I'm working in Parallels on a mac, and it seems macs aren't too keen on using ntfs.